jcarloasilo/golang-rest-template/README.md

 ## Changing the module path

-The module path is currently set to `go-sveltekit`.
-If you want to change this please find and replace all instances of `go-sveltekit` in the codebase with your own module path.
+The module path is currently set to `github.com/jcarloasilo/golang-rest-template`.
+If you want to change this please find and replace all instances of `github.com/jcarloasilo/golang-rest-template` in the codebase with your own module path.